-Disclosure 2022 Units % of employees covered with Collective Bargaining Agreements 0% % Number of consultations conducted with employees concerning employee-related policies 0 #
+Disclosure 2023 Units % of employees covered with Collective Bargaining Agreements 1 0% % Number of consultations conducted with employees concerning employee-related policies 2 100 #

-&lt;sup>1In general, we consult our employees on any new policy that affects them.
+1In general, we consult our employees on any new policy that affects them.
 Based on our corporate governance we afford ample time for employees to provide input and feedback before we put policies in effect.